Multivitamin Guide (2026): Do You Actually Need One?

 Do I need a multivitamin?

-If you eat a varied diet: probably not.
+If you eat a varied diet: probably not — the large trials found no mortality or cardiovascular benefit.
 If you have a restricted diet, take nutrient-depleting medications (PPIs, metformin), are pregnant, over 65, or on GLP-1 drugs: yes.
 For everyone else, targeted supplements (vitamin D, magnesium) often make more sense.

 What should I look for in a multivitamin?